 - Army.mil story: Department of Defense Self-Service Logon to enable access to online DOD self-service sites

 - Army.mil story: Army Knowledge Online transitions to next-generation enterprise services

-The Army is now modernizing the AKO infrastructure and services to become more interoperable across DOD and to the goals that Secretary McHugh detailed in his memo.
+The Army is now modernizing the AKO infrastructure and services to become more interoperable across the DOD and to achieve the goals detailed by Secretary McHugh.